-- All assets are allocated to operating segments, other than corporate assets of the management companies and investment holdings companies, such as property and equipment, right-of-use assets, rental deposit, other receivables, deposits and prepayments, financial assets at FVTPL and bank balances and cash; and - All liabilities are allocated to operating segments, other than corporate liabilities of the management companies and investment holdings companies, such as other payables and accruals, other loans, lease liabilities and convertible bonds for corporate.
+- All assets are allocated to operating segments, other than corporate assets of the management companies and investment holdings companies, such as certain-property and equipment, rightof-use assets, rental deposit, other receivables, deposits and prepayments and bank balances and cash for corporate; and - All liabilities are allocated to operating segments, other than corporate liabilities of the management companies and investment holdings companies, such as certain other payables and accruals, other loans, lease liabilities and convertible bonds for corporate.

-REVENUE AND SEGMENT INFORMATION (Continued)

-(c) Other segment information
+5. REVENUE AND SEGMENT INFORMATION (Continued) (iii) Other segment information

-Amounts included in the measure of segment profit or loss:
+Amounts included in the measure of segment profit or loss or segment assets: